 In this article, we discussed the Repeat and Replicate functions with suitable examples.
 While traditional iterations are useful for repeated execution of blocks of code, the rep in R is ideal for replicating the values of a vector or list.
 Efficient and time-saving, the rep() function has simplified vector replication!

-If you are curious to learn about R, data science, check out IIIT-B & upGrad’s PG Diploma in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.
+If you are curious to learn about R, data science, check out IIIT-B & upGrad’s Executive PG Programme in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.